 BOOKS

-My debut essay collection was published on the 17th June 2025 by Modern Odyssey Books.
+My debut story and essay collection, A Line Drawn or Printed: Six Routes Through Madrid, was published on the 17th June 2025 by Modern Odyssey Books.

 A Line Drawn or Printed: Six Routes Through Madrid